CMS Web Interface: Options for Transitioning to a New Reporting Method

 - CAHPS for MIPS survey

-- New Hospital-wide, 30-day, All-Cause Unplanned Readmission (HWR) Rate for MIPS Eligible Clinician Groups
+- Hospital-wide, 30-day, All-Cause Unplanned Readmission (HWR) Rate for MIPS Eligible Clinician Groups

-- New Risk Standardized, All-Cause Unplanned Admissions for Multiple Chronic Conditions for ACOs.
+- Risk Standardized, All-Cause Unplanned Admissions for Multiple Chronic Conditions for ACOs.

-Remember that regardless of which reporting framework and equivalent measures you choose, it’s all patients, all payers for all of your practices.
+When you finally make the switch, remember that regardless of which reporting framework you choose, it’s all patients, all payers for all of your practices, 365 days of the year.

 - eCQMs (Electronic Clinical Quality Measures)